lowwailum123/useful_snippets/VBA Macro.md

                 monthsPassed = DateDiff("m", cell.Value, currentDate)

-                ' Check if 2 or more months have passed If monthsPassed >= 2 Then
+                ' Check if 2 or more months have passed If monthsPassed <= -2 Then
-                    cell.EntireRow.Copy wsTarget.Rows(lastRowTarget)
+                    ' Copy the entire row to the target worksheet wsSource.Rows(cell.Row).Copy wsTarget.Rows(targetRow)

+                    ' Convert email column to hyperlinks
+                    If Not emailColumn Is Nothing Then
+                        ' Check if the current column is the "email" column If wsSource.Cells(1, cell.Column).Value = "email" Then
+                            emailColumn.Cells(cell.Row - 1, 1).Hyperlinks.Add _
+                                Anchor:=emailColumn.Cells(cell.Row - 1, 1), _
+                                Address:="mailto:" & emailColumn.Cells(cell.Row - 1, 1).Value
+                        End If
+                    End If

-                    lastRowTarget = lastRowTarget + 1
+                    targetRow = targetRow + 1

-                    cell.Interior.Color = RGB(255, 0, 0) ' Highlight the cell in red
+                    ' Highlight the cell in red
+                    cell.Interior.Color = RGB(255, 0, 0)
+                    cell.Font.Color = RGB(255, 255, 255)
                 Else
                     cell.Interior.ColorIndex = xlNone ' Clear any previous highlighting
                 End If